jsdelivr/jsdelivr/Privacy Policy - jsdelivr.net.md

 We may collect information how the Service is accessed and used ("Usage Data").
-This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, referrer data (limited to domain), the URLs of our Service that you visit (limited to the cdn.jsdelivr.net domain), the time and date of your visit, unique device identifiers and other diagnostic data.
+We never associate any gathered data with specific users or try to track their usage at any point and in any way.

 ### Location Data